chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 Since the gateway must understand the address of the source and destination hosts, this information must be available in a standard format in every packet which arrives at the gateway.
-This information is container in an, internetwork header prefixed to the packet by the source host.
-The packet format, including the internet work header, is illustrated in Fig. 3.
+This information is contained in an *internetwork header* prefixed to the packet by the source host.
+The packet format, including the internetwork header, is illustrated in Fig. 3.
 The source and destination entries uniformly and uniquely identify the address of every host in the composite network.
 Addressing is a subject of considerable complexity which is discussed in greater detail in the next